altafulla / Shutterstock.com

 The more you make, the more you (hopefully) save and the sooner you become financially independent.
 There are two ways to get there: Make more where you are by getting a raise, or find a higher-paying gig.

 The key to getting a raise is proving to your employer that you’re worth more than you’re currently receiving.
-See “4 Tips to Ask for a Raise (and 6 Ways Not To).”
+See “10 Tips to Remember When Asking for a Raise.”

 The key to finding a higher-paying job is either to leverage your knowledge into a higher-paying position elsewhere or to train yourself for something that pays more.